Washington County Parks & Recreation

 Park Site Locations

-While Washington County encourages the utilization and enjoyment of Parks and Recreational Facilities, it is requested that all patrons be mindful and observant of the rules and regulations set forth by County Ordinance: Sec.
-45-53 - Same- Standards, rules and regulations.
+While Washington County encourages the utilization and enjoyment of Parks and Recreational Facilities, all patrons are to be mindful and observant of the rules and regulations set forth by County Ordinance: Sec.
+42-53 - Same- Standards, rules, and regulations.
+Those who do not abide by the Washington County Ordinance Chapter 42 – Parks and Recreation could be subject to legal action and charged as criminal or civil offences.

 Washington County has one lake, out of two-hundred and twenty-one, that requires the purchase of an annual permit.
 Dunsford Lake, being the only permitted lake in Washington County, is situated on 210 acres.
 It's one of many small sinkhole lakes located among the old sand hills that recharge the Florida aquifer.
 Dunford Lake is a haven for swimming and fishing.
 The lake has several submerged sandbars and one large surface sandbar/island.
 It is known to hold bass, crappie & chain pickerel.
 As most sinkhole lakes in the region produce absolutely stunning bluegill, one can guess that the same is true of Dunford Lake.
 In fact, sinkhole lakes hold several state records for large bluegills.
 The lake is exceedingly clean and clear with little submerged vegetation.